-Putting it very simply, Cartridge Paper is a kind of heavy and textured paper.
+Cartridge Paper is a kind of heavy and textured paper.
 Proper for drawing with any kind of medium.
-Its weight starts usually at 100gsm+ and goes up to 300gsm.
+Its weight usually starts at 100gsm+ and goes up to 300gsm.

 Personally, I prefer textured paper (like what we call cartridge paper), since it feels better than a regular paper for printing.
 That kind of paper feels way too glossy and slippery, while cartridge paper embraces your lines and feels more welcoming.

 For example, the Canson XL Drawing Pad, is one of my favorite cartridge paper!